huyingjie/notebook/source/neuroscience/depression.md

 * the Delta “system” would be all the cities Delta connects to

-many neurotransmitter systems influnce -- and are influenced by -- depression.
+many neurotransmitter systems influence -- and are influenced by -- depression.
 Each neurotransmitter contributes to a different depressive symptom.
 To make things more complicate, they all interact.

 Small life changes can change the activity of these neurotransmitter systems.